nautobot/nautobot/nautobot/docs/configuration/optional-settings.md

 When set to `True`, users with limited permissions will only be able to see items in the UI they have access to.

-!!! tip
++++ 1.2.0
-    As of Nautobot 1.2.0, if you do not set a value for this setting in your `nautobot_config.py`, it can be configured dynamically by an admin user via the Nautobot Admin UI.
+    If you do not set a value for this setting in your `nautobot_config.py`, it can be configured dynamically by an admin user via the Nautobot Admin UI.
 If you do have a value for this setting in `nautobot_config.py`, it will override any dynamically configured value.

-!!! note
++++ 1.3.10
-    As of Nautobot 1.3.10, when this setting is set to `True`, logged out users will be redirected to the login page when navigating to the Nautobot home page.
+    When this setting is set to `True`, logged out users will be redirected to the login page when navigating to the Nautobot home page.

 ---